Contents

 • Start with one meal and work your way up

-• Trail mix and SATURO helps against cravings
+• Trail mix and Saturo helps against cravings

 • Beans, lentils and tofu are good sources of protein